CLARIAH/pure3dx/docs/design.md

 # Design development

-The design is defined in the *src/design* directory, where templates and partials are defined in the [handlebars](https://handlebarsjs.com) formalism.
+The visual design is defined in the *src/design* directory, where templates and partials are defined in the [handlebars](https://handlebarsjs.com) formalism.
 We use [tailwind](https://tailwindcss.com) for defining the CSS codes.